 Depending on your language test scores, you might be admitted with language conditions.
 You may be required to enrol in one or two English-as-a-second-language courses during first year or complete the English Intensive Program (EIP).

-If your offer of admission includes a requirement to take one or two English as a second language courses, you can complete those courses while starting your program of study.
+If your offer of admission includes a requirement to take one or two English Language Studies courses, you can complete those courses while starting your program of study.

 The English Intensive Program is a great way to improve your English language skills and prepare to enrol at the University of Ottawa.
 You might have to enrol in and pass the EIP before you can start your program.
 If you pass the most advanced EIP course (ESL 0140) with a final grade of B or higher, you will not have to pass one of the above language tests.

-Note: Students who have applied for admission to the Bachelor of Integrated Food Sciences, any Bachelor of Music or the Bachelor of Fine Arts (Visual Arts) are not eligible for the English Intensive Program.
+Note: Students who have applied for admission to any Bachelor of Music or the Bachelor of Fine Arts (Visual Arts) are not eligible for the English Intensive Program.

 Learn more about the English Intensive Program (EIP)